 4. Call the Program Director in charge of the issue.

-5. Call the Executive Director if you are unhappy with the staff response.
+5. Call the CEO if you are unhappy with the staff response.

 6. Write a letter to our Membership or Program Committee if you are unhappy with the response from the Executive Director.